Haldensteiner Calanda

 north of Chur (east side), or from the village of Vättis on the west side.

-The east route can also use a mountain hut located about 3.5-4 hours from Haldenstein.
+The east route can also use a mountainhut, the Calanda hütte, located above 2000 meter, perhaps

-The shortest approach is from the west and will be described here.
+The approach from the west will be described in what follows:

 Locate Bad Ragaz, about 23 kilometer north of Chur.
 The travel time from Zürich airport